open-source-labs/Chronos/README.md

 <br>

 ### 2. Install Dependencies

-To use Chronos in your existing application, download and install the following in the root directory:
+To use Chronos in your existing application, download and install the following in the **root directory** of _each of your microservice applications_:
 ```
 npm install chronos-tracker
 ```

 ### 3. Configure Chronos

-In the root directory of _each of your microservice applications_, do two things:
-  1. Run `npm install chronos-tracker`
-  2. Create a `chronos-config.js` file with properties listed below:
+Similarly, in the **root directory** of _each of your microservice applications_, create a `chronos-config.js` file with properties listed below:

 ```js
 // A sample `chronos-config.js` file